omnidan/asv/README.md

     $ asv post install rm

-## Automatically keeping atom-shell up-to-date
+## Automatically keeping electron / atom-shell up-to-date
-In order to automatically keep atom-shell up-to-date, run `asv -y latest` in a cronjob.
+In order to automatically keep electron / atom-shell up-to-date, run `asv -y latest` in a cronjob.

 Passing `-y` will skip the question asv asks you when installing a new version.